hatonthecat/Pokey-Linux/Applications/Source.md

 ![menu1](https://github.com/user-attachments/assets/437be1fb-5574-4543-942c-c1b8b7b28152)

 What this project could do is create a Pomera-like laptop that runs on very little memory- 8-16MB, and wouldn't need a very expensive laptop to purchase- it'd be more general purpose than a Pomera too.
-Possibly as little as $150-$200, and upgradeable+repairable.
+Possibly as little as $150-$200, solar powered, and upgradeable+repairable.